 When applied to software development, the factory and assembly line approach resulted in waterfall development.
 There were different phases of work being done by people, with each phase requiring specialized skillsets and handoffs to the next phase.
 No one had responsibility for end-to-end delivery and quality problems were often undetected until the end when they would be costly to fix.

 Modern knowledge workers that adopted the assembly line approach took too long to develop a solution that was no longer needed for customers that they did not understand.

 Back to the question of what is agile.
 When considering the question “what is agile” it can be helpful to explore some of the key ideas or tenets of agile ways of working.
 Some of the core tenets of agile development that differ from the traditional ways of working include the following.

 #1 – All One Team

-Rather than spread out people and create handoffs between specialities, we move all the people into one team that can deliver the end to end solution.
+Rather than spread out people and create handoffs between specialties, we move all the people into one team that can deliver the end-to-end solution.
 This eliminates the handoffs and increases ownership and satisfaction for the solution.

 #2 – Team and customer collaboration

 Agile recognizes that is critical for the team building the solution to work closely with the customer or/and user for that solution to make sure that we build the correct product the first time.